odarroyo/opseestools/README.md

 Example 18: same as example 17 but for a dynamic analysis.

+Example 19: demonstration of a new powerful function in the utilidades library: create_elements3D2, which allows creating columns and beams in a rectangular 3D grid with any free selection of the fiber sections

 ## Function help

 Each function has a docstring with help for the function, detailing the inputs and outputs.